MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/sap-setup-assistant/install-and-set-up.md

 ## Step 2: Create connections

 Cloud flows need specific connection references to work correctly.
 Connection references are included in the solution, but connectors often need to be set up manually.
-You need to set up three new connections for the Expense Reimbursement app.
+You need to set up six new connections for the SAP Setup Assistant app.

 It's best to create the connections before you import the solution.
 If you create the connections during import, you have to jump back and forth between browser windows.